Ahmadooof/kubernetes/main/READMD.md

 backend-ip-of-nginx-controller      localhost

-Then we can forward the port of ingress to the localhost because we do not have loadbalancer to expose our ingress port externally. kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller --address 0.0.0.0 3333:80
+Then we can forward the port of ingress to the localhost because we do not have loadbalancer to expose our ingress port externally.
+Creating cronjob after 3 minutes of reboot, to forward the port with kubectl.
+That will run in background. crontab -e
+@reboot sleep 180 && kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller --address 0.0.0.0 3333:80

 note:3333 is optional port, while 80 is our ingress port.